 My work is inspired by the myriad of natural forms that exist all around us.
 I have been a collector of small things all my life, from my early years in New Mexico to the urban landscape of Washington, D.C., to Ojai, California where I currently live.
 From calla lilies to yucca capsules to Japanese maple samaras, I am always examining the diverse natural worlds around me and enjoy dissecting and reassembling these forms within small sterling silver or larger steel frames.
 With a background in both photography and glass, light has always been a primary consideration in my work.
 The medium of resin allows me to work with transparent dyes for the color element in my pieces, creating a glow from within.
 I have an abiding interest in small containers and the ways they can serve as both holders of precious things and deliberate points of focus.
 The containers I create, whether in photographic, sculptural, or jewelry form, can be their own small worlds, holding a caught moment, a meditation, or a subtle gesture.
 Read more about my work here.

 My work is exhibited in galleries and fine craft shows across the country.
 In recent years I have completed numerous large-scale commissions for hospitals, upscale hotels, and private residences.
-I am also currently completing a masters degree in psychology, in which I have been focusing on ways that art-making can serve as a means for therapeutic psychological exploration.
+In addition to my long-time artistic career, I also provide psychotherapy as a licensed marriage and family therapist.
+I find immense mutual value in both my therapeutic and artistic exploratory work.

 Commissions are welcome!
 Please contact me.